Once upon a time, in a kingdom renowned for great works of art,

 What misfortune caused its destruction, it cannot tell with any words,

-only with shattered statues, fallen columns, and broken doors.
+only with broken statues, fallen columns and shattered boards.

 and the Temple yawns to him when the night comes in a hurry.